LBOX User Manual

 Please note: QAD software is bundled with Progress RDBMS software which has Java run-time (JRE) environment included.
 If your server has Java Development Kit (JDK) installed, it will be OK too.
 LBOX requires JRE or JDK version 1.4 or higher.
 If Java is not installed on your QAD server, please contact your server OS vendor or visit Java Download .

-Setup in QAD
+Setup to be done in QAD ERP

 Create new printer outputs in QAD’s menu 36.13.2 as shown below.